thomasclarke1969/documentation/android/guides/authentication.md

 {
-    "iss": "%%C-INLINE-PROVIDERID%%", // String - The Layer Provider ID, this is your actual provider ID "prn": "APPLICATION USER ID", // String - Provider's internal ID for the authenticating user "iat": "TIME OF TOKEN ISSUANCE AS INTEGER", // Integer - Time of Token Issuance in RFC 3339 seconds "exp": "TIME OF TOKEN EXPIRATION AS INTEGER", // Integer - Arbitrary time of Token Expiration in RFC 3339 seconds "nce": "LAYER ISSUED NONCE" // The nonce obtained via the Layer client SDK.
+    "iss": "%%C-INLINE-PROVIDERID%%", // String - The Layer Provider ID, this is your actual provider ID "prn": "APPLICATION USER ID", // String - Provider's internal ID for the authenticating user "iat": "TIME OF TOKEN ISSUANCE AS INTEGER", // Integer - Time of Token Issuance as Unix timestamp ex 1461020965 "exp": "TIME OF TOKEN EXPIRATION AS INTEGER", // Integer - Arbitrary time of Token Expiration as Unix timestamp ex 1461020965
+    "nce": "LAYER ISSUED NONCE" // The nonce obtained via the Layer client SDK.
 }
 ```